-HUMAN RESOURCE MANAGEMENT AND LABOUR RELATIONS DEVELOPMENT PRIORITIES
+• HUMAN RESOURCE MANAGEMENT AND LABOUR RELATIONS DEVELOPMENT PRIORITIES i.
+Good Labour Relations ii.
+Employee wellness

 To maintain positive labour management relationships and minimize conflict by providing leadership and expertise in all matters.
 The fostering of good labour relations is on-going.